rose-compiler/rose/README.md

 For more information about ROSE and how to use it visit the github wiki at https://github.com/rose-compiler/rose/wiki

 The ROSE API can be found at http://doxygen.rosecompiler.org.
 The API can also be made locally by going to `cd $ROSE_BUILD/docs/Rose` and running `make doxygen_docs`.
 The html pages can then be found in `${ROSE_BUILD}/docs/Rose/ROSE_WebPages` and can be easily viewed by pointing your browser at `${ROSE_BUILD}/docs/Rose/ROSE_WebPages`.

+# License
+This project is licensed under the BSD License - see the LICENSE.md file for details
+SPDX-License-Identifier: BSD-3-Clause

+LLNL-CODE-155962